 Baby Girl Names Inspired By TV Shows

-Penelope: Why not take the name of Lady Whistledown herself?
-Penelope is an adorably trending name that means “weaver” and gives a nod to one of our favorite, and most crucial, Bridgerton characters.
+Why not take the name of Lady Whistledown herself?
+Penelope is an adorably trending name that means “weaver” and gives a nod to one of our favorite—and most crucial—Bridgerton characters.

 Baby Boy Names Inspired By TV Shows

-Anthony: Season 2 of Bridgerton is all about the family’s first born son.
-We predict the coming months will be all about the Viscount, and a big boom in this classic Latin name that means “priceless one.”
+Season 2 of Bridgerton is all about the family’s firstborn son.
+We predict that due to the popularity of the Viscount, we’ll continue to see this classic Latin name that means “priceless one.”

-Lee: Lee is the infinitely likable cowboy-esque character Lin Manuel-Miranda plays in His Dark Materials.
+Lee is the infinitely-likable cowboy-esque character Lin Manuel-Miranda plays in His Dark Materials.

-Luke: Luke Cage may have faced the chopping block, but its steely, good-natured character can live on through your little one.
+The 2016 Marvel TV show Luke Cage may have faced the chopping block after two seasons, but its steely, good-natured character can live on through your little one.

-Simon: We’re predicting a boom of babies named Simon, after the world’s collective swoon post-Bridgerton.
-There’s no denying the dashing Duke of Hastings, the rakish Simon Basset, nudged this vintage name back into the public eye.
+There’s no denying the dashing Duke of Hastings, the rakish Simon Basset, nudged this vintage name back into the public eye after Bridgerton Season 1.

 If we’ve learned anything over the years it’s that Teds on TV tend to be very lovable, especially the main character of Ted Lasso.
 This name is a great option for your little one and can be shortened from the classic name Theodore.